2008 TC3: Recovered fragments

-A search of the impact zone that began on December 6, 2008, turned up 10.5 kg of rock in some 600 fragments.
-These meteorites are collectively named Almahata Sitta (المحطة ستة), which means "Station Six" and is a train station between Wadi Halfa and Khartoum, Sudan.
-This search was led by Peter Jenniskens from the SETI Institute, California and Muawia Shaddad of the University of Khartoum in Sudan and carried out with the collaboration of students and staff of the University of Khartoum.
-The initial 15 meteorites were found in the first three days of the search.
+A search of the impact zone that began on December 6, 2008, turned up 15 meteorites in three days.
+These meteorites are collectively named Almahata Sitta (المحطة ستة), which means "Station Six" on the railroad between Wadi Halfa and Khartoum, Sudan.
+This search was led by Peter Jenniskens from the SETI Institute, California and Muawia Shaddad of the University of Khartoum in Sudan and carried out with the collaboration of 45 students and staff of the University of Khartoum.
 Numerous witnesses were interviewed, and the hunt was guided with a search grid and specific target area produced by NASA's Jet Propulsion Laboratory in Pasadena, California.
+Follow up searches in 2008 and 2009 involved over a hundred students and collected 10.5 kg of rock in some 600 fragments.

-Samples of the Almahata Sitta meteorite were sent for analysis to a consortium of researchers led by Jenniskens, the Almahata Sitta consortium, including NASA Ames in California, the Johnson Space Center in Houston, the Carnegie Institution of Washington, and Fordham University in New York City.
-The first sample measured was an anomalous ultra-fine-grained porous polymict ureilite achondrite, with large carbonaceous grains.
-Reflectance spectra of the meteorite, combined with the astronomical observations, identified 2008 TC_{3} as an F-type asteroid.
-Fragile anomalous dark carbon-rich ureilites like in the Almahata Sitta meteorite are now firmly linked to the group of F-class asteroids.
-Amino acids have been found on the meteorite.
-The nanodiamonds found in the meteorite were shown to have grown slowly, implying that the source is another planet in the Solar System.
-More recently, in December 2020, further studies on the fragments have been reported.
-These studies revealed an extremely rare form of hydrated crystals, in a fragment called AhS 202, known as amphibole, suggesting to the researchers that 2008 TC3 early on likely belonged to a very large Ceres-class dwarf planet.
+From the initial finds, one sample of the Almahata Sitta meteorite was sent for analysis to a consortium of researchers led by Jenniskens, the Almahata Sitta consortium, including NASA Ames in California, the Johnson Space Center in Houston, the Carnegie Institution of Washington, and Fordham University in New York City.
+This first sample measured was an anomalous ultra-fine-grained porous polymict ureilite achondrite, with large carbonaceous grains.
+Almahata Sitta is the first observed polymict ureilite fall.
+Much new information was obtained on the nature of the ureilite parent body.
+The astronomical observations, combined with spectral reflectance measurements of the meteorite, identified 2008 TC_{3} as an F-type asteroid.
+For the first time, asteroid class and meteorite type were linked.